rust-lang/docs.rs/README.md

 * Clone of `crates.io-index` repository.
 * `sources` directory for crate sources.
-* `cratesfyi-container`, a lxc container for building crates.
+* `cratesfyi-container` lxc container for building crates.
 This container must use exact same operating system as host machine to avoid conflicts (or you can build cratesfyi in guest system).
 * `documentations` directory for crate documentations.